dparson55/NRFLite/README.md

 ![nRF24L01 Pinout](https://github.com/dparson55/NRFLite/raw/master/extras/nRF24L01_pinout_small.jpg)

 ### 2-Pin Hookup Guide
 * This mode is much slower than the other hookup options which take advantage of the SPI and USI peripherals of the supported microcontrollers.
+The big limitation is needing to wait for the capacitor to charge and discharge, so only use this mode when speed is not a priority.
 * The GPIO pins you select on the microcontroller should not share any additional components, e.g. a Digispark board contains an LED on PB1 and USB connections on PB3 and PB4, so do not use these pins.
 * The R2 resistor does not need to be exactly 5K, anything between 4K and 6K is good.